Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Numerical analysis and simulations

 Summarizing the numerical results for $q_0=0.4$ and $q_0=0.14$, we see that both experiments strongly confirm the predictive value of the theory established in the previous sections.
-In both cases, the dynamics of the solutions remain proximal over the common interval of existence, whose length is dictated by the minimum guaranteed lifespan of the gAL solution.
+In both cases, the dynamics of the solutions remains proximal over the common interval of existence, whose length is dictated by the minimum guaranteed lifespan of the gAL solution.
 This lifespan agrees with the theoretically predicted order of $\mathcal{O}(\varepsilon^{-4})$ and, crucially, it coincides with the time of blow-up for gAL and the onset of quasi-collapse for gDNLS.
 In the latter case, the solutions persist globally on the finite lattice, in agreement with Theorem \ref{globexfin} for the finite lattice.
+It is noted that, for $q_0=0.14$, the solution of gDNLS attains a maximum value of $\max_{n,t}|U_n(t)|^2\approx 2.31436$ over the time interval $[0,10000]$, whereas for $q_0=0.4$ the corresponding maximum value over the interval $[0,100]$ is $\max_{n,t}|U_n(t)|^2\approx 2.70145$.